maxpou/maxpou.fr/_drafts/immutability-js.md

 meaningOfLife = 'boom' // Uncaught TypeError: Assignment to constant variable
 ```

 Then came a big confusion on the internets.
-People start to think that const was made for immutables structures.
+People start to think that `const` was made for immutable structures.
-In fact `const` only create an immutabe binding between the identifier and the value.
-If you assing an object as a value, you're free to change this object.
+In fact `const` only create an immutable binding between the identifier and the value.
+If you assign an object as a value, you're free to change this object.

 ```js
 const hero = {